-'''

-print "Monty Python's Flying Circus has a ' within it..."
+''' print("Monty Python's Flying Circus has a ' within it...")
+Monty Python's Flying Circus has a ' within it... '''

-'''

 JavaScript and VBScript are both a bit more fussy about which types of quotes you can use and where.
 In both of those languages I recommend sticking to double quotes where possible.